turnerlabs/airflow_stack_aws_ec2_ami/airflow_bastion/README.md

 -var 'subnetid_to_build_in=<>'
 ubuntu.json
 ```
-Here's the command line needed to build the amazon linux AMI.
+Here's the command line needed to build the Amazon Linux AMI.

 ```bash
 packer build